Solange Splashes It Up For Bubble Bath Bangin’ Harper’s Bazaar Digital Double Cover

 We love that they did double covers — so we get this elevated look in a gown as well as the look in the bath.

 The piece features clothing from a roster of all-independent, majority-BIPOC designers handpicked by the artist herself as well as images taken by her friend and collaborator Naima Green.
-For the cover story, Solange wrote a series of powerful personal essays and poems that explore her reflections on stillness, joy and the year that changed everything.
+For the cover story, Solange wrote a series of powerful personal essays and poems that explore her reflections on stillness, joy, and the year that changed everything.

 We didn’t want to post TOO much from the feature, you can read Solo’s essays and poetry HERE